If you're trying to figure out how to lose the most weight in one day, then you'll love to read all about my extreme weight loss challenge.

 But did I actually keep any of that weight off?

 When your body loses a ton of water, you have to start drinking slowly.
 I knew this, but I still went overboard with my drinking (I didn't even realize how thirsty I was before I actually started drinking), so my stomach did hurt for a while.

 I also couldn't start drinking "pure" water, but I had to add electrolytes (just a fancy word for minerals like sodium, calcium...) to it.
 So I added an isotonic powder to the water, to slowly restore the balance of minerals and water in my body.

 How much weight did I regain?
 Well, after I dealt with my thirst, I faced the strongest onset of hunger I felt in years.

 So I did eat a little more than usual (to make up for the last 24 hours), but it still took the next two days, before my cravings returned to normal.
 Those two days were also enough for almost all of my weight to come back.

-Why would a sane person spend a day in weight loss hell?
+Why would any sane person spend do this?

 There really is just one reason why I put myself through this dangerous weight loss experience.